sylviarani/Sylvia-project/docs/index.md

 ![header image](mountain.jpg)

-# Welcome to Sylvia's webpage!
+# Welcome to Sylvia's website!👩‍💻

-This was created for WRIT 4662W - Writing with Digital Technologies, F20 with Dan Card
+This was created for WRIT 4662W - Writing with Digital Technologies, F20 with Dan Card.

-Please visit my other work at [this page](https://sylviarani.github.io/Portfolio_assignment/)
+Check out the [first website I created this semester](https://sylviarani.github.io/Portfolio_assignment/), and have a look around the site to view my other artifacts.